Xilinx/meta-jupyter/README.md

 # meta-jupyter

-This layer collects recipes required to build and run jupyter notebook on yocto
+This layer provides the collection of recipes required to build and run jupyter notebook apps.

 ## Maintainers, Patches/Submissions, Community